agsb/6502.forth/docs/AnotherForth.md

    careful consideration of options, given the restricted and specific set of opcodes of the 6502.

-   Some eForth concepts of minimal number of primitives.
+   With eForth concepts of minimal number of primitives.

    The Fig-Forth code, by W. B. Ragsdale and Robert Selzer, was also used as the basis for the R65F11, manufactured by Rockwell,